Make Memories in Marrakesh

 From a traditional Riad in the heart of the Medina (old town) to one of the many new apartment concept hotels, there are a lot of great options for families in Marrakesh.
 Why not try a whole Riad to yourselves, with your own private pool?
 Find the perfect fit for your family & for your budget here>

-Desert Nights – Experience the magic of a two or three night stay in the desert, under the stars.
+10. Desert Nights – Experience the magic of a two or three night stay in the desert, under the stars.
 Staying in tents, eating and sleeping under the desert stars.
 Collection from your accommodation in a 4-wheel drive vehicle with many stops on the way to visit some of the well-known places in Morocco.
-Contact Ali from Magic of Marrakech Tours for booking enquiries via WhatsApp: +212 661 936651

-- Madressa Ben Youssef – A 14th Century boarding school which housed up to 900 students studying Quran, Law & Theology.
+14. Madressa Ben Youssef – A 14th Century boarding school which housed up to 900 students studying Quran, Law & Theology.
 In 1960, the school closed only to be re-opened as a tourist attraction.
 The school can be found in the medina.
 Open 9am to 5pm daily.
-Entrance fee: 6 Euros (Currently closed & under renovation.
+Entrance fee: 6 Euros (Currently closed & under renovation.)

 A Historical Adventure through the Maze-like Medina awaits….

 TOP TIP> Most of these sights are perfectly accessible without a guide and a good old map, if you do not have young kids in tow & are travelling in cooler months.
-Otherwise we recommend booking a tour with a certified tour agency, such as the Magic of Marrakech or via trusted agencies like Viator.
+Otherwise we recommend booking a tour with a certified local tour agency, or via trusted online sites like Get Your Guide.

 TOP TIP> Haggle a price with Horse-Carriage operators and head to Carre Eden Mall in Gueliz.
 These make a good alternative to taxis.
 The ‘petit taxis’ can legally only carry 3 persons.
 So you would need to watch out for ‘grand taxis’ which can carry more people.

-OR why not join our Facebook Group, the Family Holidays Club>
+OR why not join our Facebook Group, Morocco Holidays>